cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 From that, I would calculate the positive predictive value to be 70 / (70 + 1320) = **5.0%**.

+***Again, I don't think these will be the exact true numbers.***  For example, as mentioned above, I recieved an e-mail from basepaws on 10/15/2021 explaining that the cats used for the **training model excluded comorbidities**.
+Unless the "healthy" group can also be smaller than representative, I think that should make the tooth resorption frequency even higher than I saw elsewhere; however, I think it does seem somewhat unexpected for cats to have tooth resorption without any other dental disease (even though I will continue to learn more about this).

-*Again, I don't think these will be the exact true numbers.*  However, if the true indidence of periodontal disease and tooth resorption is low, then I think that can cause the positive predictive value to be low.
+However, if the true indidence of periodontal disease and (especially) tooth resorption is low, then I think that can cause the positive predictive value to be low.

 ## Discordance prevalence within basepaws reports